 A bit about Shawn…

-I was born in Toronto and raised in a little town just north of the city, although I spent a lot of time “heading downtown” as a young person and exploring the rich cultural and linguistic diversity the city has to offer.
+I was born in Toronto and raised in a little town just north of the city; although I spent a lot of time “heading downtown” as a young person and exploring the rich cultural and linguistic diversity the city has to offer.
 I am a “cradle Anglican,” and have worshipped in the Anglican Church of Canada, the Church of England, and the Scottish Episcopalian Church.
-In part, this means that I have done a lot of liturgical cross training and I am at ease in any number of kinds of services—in Canada, the Book of Alternative Services has been the bedrock of my worship life but the Book of Common Prayer falls open to Page 67 naturally in my hands thanks both to childhood experiences and current worship practices..
+In part, this means that I have done a lot of liturgical cross-training and I am at ease in a variety of services.

 On a personal note, I am deeply connected with the Francophone community, alors les conversations en français seront bienvenues, car je parle français dans ma vie quotidienne!
 I have a visual arts practice and a sadly less frequent music practice.
 My biggest source of personal development outside of the Christian faith has been my lifelong practice of traditional martial arts, which I have practiced for over four decades.